 Children are not permitted at any time to be in the studios.
-Art studios can be very dangerous places.
+The studios can be very dangerous places, especially ceramics studios.
 There are often open flames, equipment that reaches over 2,300 degrees, chemicals that should not be ingested, etc.

-Cell phones
+• Cell phones